liferay/liferay-docs/develop/tutorials/articles/160-import-export-and-staging/03-understanding-data-handlers.markdown

   and site you're exporting (if necessary).
 For example, it can include locales, build information, export date, company ID, group ID, layouts, themes, etc.
-- `missing-references`: entities that must be validated during import.
+- `missing-references`: lists entities that must be validated during import.
 For example, suppose you're exporting a web content article that references an image (e.g., an embedded image residing in the document library).
-If the image was not selected for export, the image must be available in the importation site.
+If the image was not selected for export, the image must already exist in the site where the article is imported.
 Therefore, the image would be flagged as a missing reference in the LAR file.
-If the missing reference does not exist in the importation site when the LAR is imported, the import process fails.
-The Import UI notifies you which missing references were not validated if this fails your LAR import.
+If the missing reference does not exist in the site when the LAR is imported, the import process fails.
+If your import fails, the Import UI shows you the missing references that weren't validated.
 - `portlets`: defines the portlets (i.e., portlet data) exported in the LAR.
   Each portlet definition has basic information on the exported portlet and points to the generated `portlet.xml` for more specialized portlet information.
 - `manifest-summary`: contains information on what has been exported.
-Due the behavior of the Staging and Export frameworks, some entities are still exported or published even though they weren't marked for it, because the process respects data integrity.
+The Staging and Export frameworks export or publish some entities even though they weren't marked for it, because the process respects data integrity.
 This section holds information for all the entities that have been processed.
 The entities defining a non-zero `addition-count` attribute are displayed in the Export/Import UI.

 The `manifest.xml` file also defines layout information if you've exported pages in your LAR.
 For example, your manifest could have `LayoutSet`, `Layout`, and